StarShovel/bash-trek/README.md

 This turned out to be not merely a solution to a highly unlikely problem, but serendipitously an improvement to the game.
 It introduced an element of uncertainty to the combat situation; an added risk.

+Another feature I haven't seen before in other *Star Trek* implementations: the distribution of objects in a quadrant is not entirely random.
+I came up with a method to ensure that objects used to populate a new quadrant (stars, Klingons, starbase) could never be adjacent.
+Why?
+Well there is a remote possibility that, using a simple random method, the Enterprise could enter a new quadrant at a galaxy corner surrounded by three stars.
+Navigation would not be possible; a stalemate situation.

+Again though as well as solving an unlikely problem, this improved the game - making quadrant layouts more aesthetically pleasing.

+Or I think so, anyway.

+---

+## License

+*Bash Trek* is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License](LICENSE) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
+See the [LICENSE](LICENSE) file for details.